UdayBondi/Quaternion_Vis/README.md

-human_3D
+Human_3D
 ========

-a 3D model of a human made in processing.
+A 3D model of a human made in processing.
 You can move around it freely, and you can control all of it's joints.

-controls
+Controls
 -------
 press t to show or hide controls.